 Passive and active transport: A selective membrane is another characteristic of all cells, which allows the regulation of the composition inside a cell and the occurrence of crucial biochemical reactions.

-Diffusion: The process of molecules’ movement from a place of high concentration to an area of low concentration with or without involving transport proteins.
+Diffusion: Diffusion is the process of the movement of molecules from a place of high concentration to an area of low concentration with or without involving transport proteins.

 Osmosis: Osmosis is the passage of water molecules through the selectively permeable membrane with the movement from the dilute solution to a more concentrated solution.